-If you only use your Mac for browsing the Web, sending and receiving email, and working in a word processor, it's probably not all that important for it to have accurate colors.
-Contrarily, if you work with photos or videos, or even if you like to watch movies in the best possible conditions, calibrating your display is essential.
+If you only use your Mac for browsing the Web, sending and receiving email, and working in a word processor, it’s probably not that important for it to display accurate colors.
+However, if you work with photos or videos, or even if you like to watch movies in the best possible conditions, color calibrating your display is essential.

 The calibration process tweaks a number of settings to get the colors and contrast on your Mac as accurate as possible.
 It does this by changing the intensity of the main colors — red, blue, and green — and setting the white point, or the neutral white color that you see when, say, you open a new document in a word processor.

-It's easy to color calibrate your Mac's display.
-Here's how you can do it.
+It’s easy to color calibrate your Mac’s display, and you can do so quickly by eye, or you can use additional hardware to get your colors exactly right.
+Here’s how you can do it.

 Color profiles are settings files that tell your Mac how to adjust the color and contrast of its display.
-Your Mac can store lots of color profiles, and you'll find that it already has a handful.
-Go to System Preferences > Displays, then click the Color tab, and you'll see a list.
-These default profiles, with odd names, such as sRGB IEC61966-2.1, are specially designed for specific displays; you can safely ignore them.
+Your Mac can store lots of color profiles, and you’ll find that it already has a handful.
+Go to System Settings > Displays, and you’ll see a color profile section at the bottom of the pane.
+Click this to see a list of color profiles installed on your Mac.
+These default profiles, with odd names, such as sRGB IEC61966-2.1, are specially designed for specific uses; you can safely ignore them.

-If you select one of the profiles and press the up-arrow or down-arrow keys to scroll through them, you'll see how different your display will look.
-Some are very blue, others lean toward purple, and most probably don't look right.
+If you select one of the profiles in the list and press Return, you’ll see how different your display will look.
+Some are very blue, others lean toward purple, and most probably don’t look right.
+However, if you’re not interested on calibrating your display for photos or video, you may find one that you like better; feel free to choose it

 How to Calibrate Your Mac